vernonclarke/Day_R_analysis/README.md

 ## Functions

-### custom_boxplot
+### WBplot

-The function, `custom_boxplot` is a customised function to create boxplots.
+The function, `WBplot` is a customised function to create whisker-and-box plots.

-The boxplot function creates a box-and-whisker plot, which is a standardized way of displaying the distribution of data based on a five-number summary:
+This is a standardized way of displaying the distribution of data based on a five-number summary:

-1. Minimum: The smallest data point, excluding any outliers.
+- Minimum: The smallest data point, excluding any outliers.
-2. First quartile (Q1): The data point below which 25% of the data fall.
+- First quartile (Q1): The data point below which 25% of the data fall.
-3. Median (Q2 or second quartile): The data point that divides the data into two halves.
+- Median (Q2 or second quartile): The data point that divides the data into two halves.
 50% of the data fall below the median, and 50% of the data fall above it.
-4. Third quartile (Q3): The data point below which 75% of the data fall.
+- Third quartile (Q3): The data point below which 75% of the data fall.
-5. Maximum: The largest data point, excluding any outliers.
+- Maximum: The largest data point, excluding any outliers.
-6. Outliers are defined as values more extreme than Q1 - 1.5 * iqr  for lower and Q3 + 1.5 * iqr for upper bound limits.
+- Outliers are defined as values more extreme than Q1 - 1.5 * iqr  for lower and Q3 + 1.5 * iqr for upper bound limits.

 Any outliers are removed and the default setting for calculating the quartiles is type = 6.